reallyTG/drasync-artifact/README.md

 ./count-all-static-occurrences-for-proj.sh Boostnote
 ```

-Before counting dynamic occurrences, some files need to be combined and moved around.
+Before counting dynamic occurrences, some files need to be combined and moved around, and before that each anti-pattern should be tallied from the processed results.
 This is achieved by executing:

 ```
 cd /home/evaluation/drasync-artifact-scripts
+./consolidate-dyn-inv-for-proj.sh Boostnote
 ./mv-all-antipattern-tallies-for-proj.sh Boostnote
 ```